-The objective of this game is to avoid cameras, robots, laser beams, circular saws, and other deadly obstacles in order open up and reach each Level Goal
+The objective of this game is to avoid cameras, robots, laser beams, circular saws, and other deadly obstacles in order to open up and reach each Level Goal.

 - Confused Question Mark: Robots and cameras that noticed you when you were partly visible or just outside of their main detection range will have this.
 Don't let this become Alertness Blink exclamation points.

 - Death Trap: There Are a lot of traps.
 They're often marked with a smiley face and/or blood and skulls.